 On April 21, 2015, the world’s biggest search engine released a long-awaited, mobile-friendly ranking algorithm.
-Dubbed ‘The Mobilegeddon’ by anxious webmasters everywhere, the update promised to discriminate against websites improperly optimized for the small screen, by ostracizing them from the mobile search results.
+Dubbed ‘The Mobilegeddon’ by anxious webmasters everywhere, the update promised to discriminate against websites improperly optimised for the small screen, by ostracising them from the mobile search results.

 Hundreds of thousands of sites were affected, and it was back to the drawing board for most SEO experts.
-Not long thereafter, Google also announced that more than half of its searches worldwide now occur on mobile.
+Not long after that, Google also announced that more than half of its searches worldwide now occur on mobile.

 1. Start with mobile

 The traditional approach to content creation is to write, build or design for the PC user first, and adapt the end result to other formats and traffic sources.
 No longer is this a viable content strategy.